Local government reorganisation and devolution

 How would devolution affect Oxfordshire?

-Councils across a wider region, such as the Thames Valley, could work together around key issues such as transport and economic development.
+Councils within the mayoral strategic authority across the Thames Valley willwork together around key issues such as transport and economic development.

 What is local government reorganisation?